hongyeehh/hongyeehh.github.io/_pages/about.md

 News
 ======
 * [May.
-2024] I gave a talk at the Swiss Transport Research Conference (STRC) titled **Towards realistic individual activity location demand synthesis using deep generative networks**.
+2024] I gave a talk at the Swiss Transport Research Conference (STRC) titled **Towards realistic individual activity location demand synthesis using deep generative networks**, with corresponding publication avilabel [here](https://doi.org/10.3929/ethz-b-000683550).
 Reach out if you are interested in the topic and want to learn more!
 * [Apr.
 2024] Our paper [Is a 15-Minute City Within Reach?
 Measuring Multimodal Accessibility and Carbon Footprint in 12 Major American Cities](https://doi.org/10.1016/j.landusepol.2024.107180) was published in *Land Use Policy*.
 * [Nov.
 2023] Our study on travel mode detection - [Evaluating geospatial context information for travel mode detection](https://doi.org/10.1016/j.jtrangeo.2023.103736) was published in *Journal of Transport Geography*.
 * [Aug.
 2023] Our study [Context-aware multi-head self-attentional neural network model for next location prediction](https://doi.org/10.1016/j.trc.2023.104315) was published in *Transportation Research Part C*.